rm5248/printk/README.md

 1. Implement strlen
 2. change the methods 'print' and 'printchar' to output data to an appropriate place.
-3. implement the va_args and family macros.
+3. implement the va_args and family macros.(note: if using GCC, you can still probably include `<stddef.h>` depending on your compiler settings)

 Still to implement:
 - floating point values